 Despite a growing population, there are still many employment opportunities available in the Cayman Islands.
 Those with qualifications and experience in the financial services field, especially in compliance, are readily snapped up.
 Companies no longer have to advertise jobs in one of the two local newspapers in order to secure a work permit, although they do have to advertise the job for two weeks on the JobsCayman website (part of WORC), therefore all jobs that are advertised in the local newspaper can be considered genuine job vacancies.

 This is a time of amazing opportunity for Caymanians in the financial services field as they are highly sought after and in much demand.
-Although there are 32,184 work permits in issue as of August 2022, these jobs have filled a genuine need and cross the span of everything from gardener to a managing director at a bank.
+Although there are 37,334 work permits in issue as of July 2024 (up from 36,263 in July 2023), these jobs have filled a genuine need and cross the span of everything from gardener to a managing director at a bank.
 Another option to investigate is whether your business could set up a branch within Cayman Enterprise City and you then work here.
-Another effective way to look for work in Cayman, whether local or expat, is to register with an employment agency as they are often tasked with finding suitable candidates and would be far better placed to know what is available and to suggest a candidate to a business which they know has an opening.
+Alternatively, keep an eye on LinkedIn, check out the careers page of Cayman companies that you are interested in, or email them directly, and don't underestimate the option, for both local or expat, of registering with an employment agency: they are often tasked with finding suitable candidates and would be far better placed to know what is available and to suggest a candidate to a business which they know has an opening.

 Cayman has attracted globally recognised and outstanding recruitment agencies, a few that specialise in finding talent for legal and financial firms.
 Often these firms have a lawyer recruiting for law firms, so they know what questions you will want answering and how the process works.
 Other recruitment firms specialise in candidates with IT or other technical skills.